 ESL Program Guidelines

 Class attendance is very important for all students at Lane Community College, as it could affect your immigration status as well as your final grade.
 It is important to be on time to class every day.
+If you believe you qualify for an exception to the ESL attendance policy, please fill out this form.

 ESL Students must: